 When backyard camping you can set your own rules on how much or little you’d like it to be like real camping.
 Are you allowed to use electronics or not?
 Can you make your meals in the house but eat outdoors or are you only allowed to grill or eat meals that don’t require cooking?
 These are things to determine ahead of time to see how much roughing it you want.

 We had so much fun backyard camping and the girls can’t wait to do it again.
 It was the perfect staycation for our family and prepared us to do the real thing!
+If you’re looking for a fun, inexpensive staycation idea that the whole family will enjoy- consider backyard camping.
+In this blog post, we’ve discussed how to plan your next campout and shared some of our favorite activities from flashlight tag to exploring nature in your own backyards.
+Which outdoor activity do you want to try first?
 Did you find this article helpful?
 Please share it to help someone else!